MELLOW TEA COMPANY BRAND + PACKAGE DESIGN (2015)

 NOSTALGIA: THE PAIN OF RETURNING HOME (2017)

-This personal project, currently in flux, began with researching in depth the idea of nostalgia and what it means to different people.
+This project, currently in flux, began with researching in depth the idea of nostalgia and what it means to different people.
 By collecting stories–both visual and audio–I was able to create a time capsule of sorts, transporting the viewer to that person's memory.
 I envision this project expanding to include dozens of participants as well as other deliverables such as a short film and book.

 FANCY DRINKS BRAND DESIGN (2016)

-A professional project created for Fancy Drinks, an emerging local craft beverage catering company, this playful identity mark balances clean, simple lines with over the top fanciful embellishment.
+A project created for Fancy Drinks, an emerging local craft beverage catering company, this playful identity mark balances clean, simple lines with over the top fanciful embellishment.
 Its sense of humor combined with its elegance is a perfect fit for the idea behind the company, its founders, and their clientele.

 35mm photograph taken in rural North Carolina.